ErpNetDocs/tech/modules/logistics/wms/composite-products.md

 > **_NOTE:_** Only products which are not using Variable Measurement Ratios can be defined as composite products.

 **Component Product Components** are ordinary products as well.
 They become components once they are set as a Composite Product Component for another product.
 It is not necessary for each individual part to be defined as a separate component.
 Components are rather the packages of parts that are necessary to assemble 1 unit of the final product.
+For example - wardrobe doors, their handles and screws should be defined as 1 component if they are packed in the same (1) package.

 How do you create a Composite Product then – here is an **example:**
 1. Create a new Product.